 (b) keep the endorsed original document and the fax machine’s report evidencing the successful transmission of the document; and

-(c) if directed to do so by the Court, produce the items in paragraph (b) to the Court.
+(c) if directed to do so by the court, produce the items in paragraph (b) to the court.

-(7) A document lodged by fax with the Court is to be taken to have been lodged —
+(7) A document lodged by fax with the court is taken to have been lodged —

-(a) if the whole document is received before 4.00 p.m. on a day when the Court’s registry is open for business, on that day;
+(a) if the whole document is received before 4.00 p.m. on a day when the court’s registry is open for business, on that day;

-(b) otherwise, on the next day when the Court’s registry is open for business.
+(b) otherwise, on the next day when the court’s registry is open for business.

-(8) A document that is sent by fax to the Court is to be taken not to have been lodged with the Court if —
+(8) A document that is sent by fax to the court is taken not to have been lodged with the court if —

 (a) it is not sent in accordance with the requirements of this regulation; or